dhruves1931/dhruves1931/README.md

 - 🔭 I’m currently working on something cool!
-- 🌱 I’m currently learning Flutter.
+- 🌱 I’m currently learning DSA.
 - 💬 Ask me about Java.
 - 📫 How to reach me: Linkedln - [Dhruve Sharma](https://www.linkedin.com/in/dhruve-sharma-7b69ba223)
 - ⚡ Fun fact: I also do Designing